When is a vehicle considered abandoned?

 - if the owner or keeper cannot be identified, or fails to respond to a legal notice.

-Just because a vehicle is displaying an expired tax disc, is poorly parked, or is not believed to belong to a resident in the road does not mean it is abandoned.
+Just because a vehicle is poorly parked, or is not believed to belong to a resident in the road does not mean it is abandoned.

 To report a vehicle: